Information security policies

 67. ISO/IEC TR 27563:2023 analyses the security and privacy implications of numerous Artificial Intelligence/Machine Learning use cases from ISO/IEC TR 24030.

-68. Jan - more info ISO/IEC TR 27564 will advise on model-based privacy engineering.
+68. Abstract added Oct ISO/IEC TS 27564 will advise on model-based privacy engineering.

-The ISO27k standards are being actively developed, hence the information on this website is somewhat vague in respect of draft standards and those that are changing rapidly*.
+The ISO27k standards are being actively developed and maintained, hence the information on this website is somewhat vague in respect of draft standards and those that are changing rapidly*.
 The content, scope and titles of standards often change during the slow drafting and approvals process.
 Once published, however, the standards generally remain static for several years, giving us time to catch up!

 the published standards are definitive!

-The ISO website lists all SC 27’s standards.
+The ISO website formally lists all SC 27’s standards.

 Most of the information on this website has been gathered from ISO/IEC and other official sources.
-It includes a number of personal comments and asides by the author/owner of this website that are totally informal and often distinctly biased, cynical, verging on jaundiced in fact.
+It includes a number of personal comments and asides by Gary Hinson, the author/owner of this domain and website, that are totally informal and often distinctly biased, cynical, verging on jaundiced in fact.
 ISO27001security.com is NOT an official ISO/IEC organ.
-We have no formal relationship with ISO/IEC, other than being members of the committee ISO/IEC JTC 1/SC 27.
-We try hard to understand and describe what is going on with the ISO27k standards but we cannot totally guarantee the integrity (as in completeness and accuracy) of all the information we provide here.
-Please contact ISO, IEC or your own national standards body (e.g. ANSI, NIST, BSI, SNZ) for “official” information, ideally liaising with your national body’s members of SC 27 or working through affiliated organisations such as ISACA, CSA and ITU-T.
+I have no formal relationship with ISO/IEC, other than as a longstanding member of the committee ISO/IEC JTC 1/SC 27.
+I do my best to understand and describe what is going on with the ISO27k standards but cannot totally guarantee the integrity (as in completeness and accuracy) of the information provided here.
+For anything important, please contact ISO, IEC or your own national standards body (e.g. ANSI, NIST, BSI, SNZ) for “official” information, ideally liaising with your national body’s members of SC 27 or working through affiliated organisations such as ITU-T, ISACA and CSA.

 Browse ISO/IEC JTC 1/SC 27’s official website